amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Installing ExpressJS

-ExpressJS is web application framework that runs on NodeJS.
-Allows you to build web applications and APIs endpoints (mode details later).
+ExpressJS is a web application framework that runs on NodeJS.
+It allows you to build web applications and API endpoints. (more details on this later).

 We are going to create a project folder first, and then add `express` as a dependency.
 Let's use <abbr title="Node Package Manager">NPM</abbr> init command to get us started.